InvestEngine review – is it the cheapest investment platform?

 Then there are the robo-advice services such as Nutmeg, Moneyfarm and Wealthify that just offer discretionary managed portfolios at low-cost, usually with low minimum investment requirements.
 Such services do not offer the ability for investors to pick and choose individual investment funds or shares, which in part is why they are able to keep costs so low.
 Some of these so-called robo-advice platforms, or investment managers, go as far as making regulated portfolio recommendations from their limited range of portfolios.

-InvestEngine is an interesting proposition because it is a hybrid of the two aforementioned types of platform.
-At its heart lies 13 low-cost diversified managed ETF portfolios, not dissimilar to the likes of Nutmeg and Moneyfarm.
-However, InvestEngine also allows those investors wanting to take a more hands-on approach to pick their own investment funds too.
-This means that InvestEngine is able to combine the managed portfolio option, offered by most robo-advice propositions, along with some of the DIY investment options offered by the larger investment platforms such as Hargreaves Lansdown.
+InvestEngine also allows those investors wanting to take a more hands-on approach to pick their own investment funds too.
+This means that InvestEngine is able to combine managed portfolio options, offered by most robo-advice propositions, along with some of the DIY investment options offered by the larger investment platforms such as Hargreaves Lansdown.
 However, it typically manages to do so at a lower cost, albeit with less investment choice.
 Coupled with a number of InvestEngine’s innovations there is a sense that InvesEngine is trying to enter what is a competitive market by innovating rather than by simply replicating its competitors.

 How does InvestEngine work?

-Both options are keenly priced, with the DIY portfolio option being free of any platform charge from InvestEngine while the managed portfolios attract an annual platform fee of 0.25% which is almost half of the most popular investment platform in the UK.
+Those who prefer to invest in one of the LifePlan or managed portfolios will pay an annual platform fee of 0.25% which is almost half of the most popular investment platform in the UK.
 I analyse the cost of investing via InvestEngine versus its peers later in this review.

 While its low-cost charging structure is undeniably attractive to individual investors, business owners can also use InvestEngine to invest without taking cash out of their business.
 This is another feature that sets InvestEngine apart from its competitors.